MATH151 General Mathematics

-There are four computer Skills Tests which count 20% (T) of your final mark.
-Your assignment mark A counts 15% and is based on 10 on-line assignments.
-The on-line assignments have to be submitted during the tutorial.
+There are three computer Skills Tests which count 20% (T) of your final mark.
+Your assignment mark A counts 15% and is based on ten on-line assignments.
 The remaining 65% of the final mark comes from the examination.

 You can check your marks by clicking on the Resources link at the top of this page.

-You have to fulfill the terms requirement in order to be allowed to sit the final exam.
-In this paper, to pass “terms” you need to gain a mark of 5 or better on the first three Skills Tests before the end of the 12th week.
+You have to fulfil the terms requirement in order to be allowed to sit the final exam.
+In this paper, to pass “terms” you need to gain a mark of 5 or better on the first three Skills Tests.

 Your final mark F in the paper will be calculated according to this formula: